Williamtobs/WilliamTobs/README.md

 - HTML

 ### More
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on any project
 - 📫 How to reach me: akeem.tobi@yahoo.com